-On this day in 1941, as part of their offensive campaign in the Soviet Union, German bombers blast through Leningrad’s antiaircraft defenses, and kill more than 1,000 Russians
+On September 19, 1941, as part of their offensive campaign in the Soviet Union, German bombers blast through Leningrad’s antiaircraft defenses, and kill more than 1,000 Russians.

 Hitler’s armies had been in Soviet territory since June.
 An attempt by the Germans to take Leningrad (formerly St. Petersburg) in August by a massive panzer invasion had failed.
 Hitler had wanted to decimate the city and hand it over to an ally, Finland, who was attacking Russia from the north.
 But Leningrad had created an antitank defense sufficient to keep the Germans at bay—and so a siege was mounted.
 German forces surrounded the city in an attempt to cut it off from the rest of Russia.
 (Finland eventually stopped short of an invasion of Leningrad, happy just to recapture territory it had lost to the Soviet invasion in 1939.)